shahzaib143-szk/Invoice-Management-System/README.md

-# 🧾 IMS — Invoice & Inventory Management System
+# 🧾 IMS — Invoice Management System

 > A desktop-based business management application built with **Java**, **JavaFX**, **JDBC**, and **MySQL** — designed using Object-Oriented Programming principles and a clean layered software architecture.